CopperMaze/scivalue/README.md

 =
 An usefull Arduino library which print pretty scientific values

-## The library encapulate two classes:
+## The library encapsulates two classes:
  - **SciFormat:** this class holds parameters (number of digits, maximum scales, maximal displayed value etc...) that will be used by the SciValue class.
  - **SciValue:** this class knows how to format itself based on the parameters of an SciFormat object.
 Severals operators have been overloaded in this class.